lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## standards for describing feasibility and clarity

-## how are specific coordinated decision tasks and sub-tasks defined, so as to automatically evaluate if that task has been done correctly?
+## How are specific coordinated decision tasks and sub-tasks defined, so as to automatically evaluate if that task has been done correctly?
+- process definitions (2024.06.05
+- schedule definitions
+- outcome definitions
+- mixed?

 ### What is a balanced architecture between various factors?
 - centered decentered